jp0502/jp0502.github.io/README.md

 # READ-ME

-This is a website made for the purpose of presenting my data science projects.
+This is a website made for the purpose of presenting my personal projects.